elatov/elatov.github.io/_posts/2012-08-27-migrating-the-root-zfs-pool-to-a-smaller-drive.md

 > *   Compression can be enabled on the root pool but only after the root pool is installed.
 No way exists to enable compression on a root pool during installation.
 The gzip compression algorithm is not supported on root pools.
 > *   Do not rename the root pool after it is created by an initial installation or after Solaris Live Upgrade migration to a ZFS root file system.
 Renaming the root pool might cause an unbootable system.

-There is also an extensive list in an &#8216;Solaris Internals&#8217; page called &#8220;<a href="http://www.open-tech.com/2011/10/zfs-best-practices-guide-from-solaris-internals/" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://www.open-tech.com/2011/10/zfs-best-practices-guide-from-solaris-internals/']);">ZFS Best Practices Guide</a>&#8220;.
+There is also an extensive list in an 'Solaris Internals' page called "<a href="http://www.open-tech.com/2011/10/zfs-best-practices-guide-from-solaris-internals/" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://www.open-tech.com/2011/10/zfs-best-practices-guide-from-solaris-internals/']);">ZFS Best Practices Guide</a>".

-We covered all the prerequisites, so let&#8217;s get started.
-First, let&#8217;s create a new pool from the new slice that we created:
+We covered all the prerequisites, so let's get started.
+First, let's create a new pool from the new slice that we created:

     root@openindiana:~# zpool create -f syspool c4t0d0s0

-Let&#8217;s make sure it looks good:
+Let's make sure it looks good:

     root@openindiana:~# zpool status syspool
     pool: syspool